Dogs Over 1 Year Old

 Peace, Love & Muddy paws Kent, Oh

-I have been blessed to have experienced over 20 years caring for and enjoying the companionship of adorable canines as well as a few sassy feline friends along the way.
-I will love your furbabies as though they were my own while providing a fun, safe and warm loving space for them to live while you're on your adventure.
-We will play, have lots of snuggle time, fun walks, take car rides around town and ...
+I have been very fortunate to have experienced over 20 years caring for and enjoying the companionship of adorable canines as well as a few sassy feline friends along the way.
+I will care for your furbabies as though they were my own while providing a fun, safe and loving space for them to live while you're on your adventure.
+We will have lots of snuggle time, fun walks and play or lounge around in ...

 What Jenny would like to know about your dog

 I have absolutely no breed preference.
 I love them all, however, I do need to know about his/her temperament for safety reasons and any quirks or special needs he/she may have :) Below are some guidelines to consider before booking your stay with us :)

 POTTY TRAINING~ It is understandable that accidents can and will happen and I am prepared for these things, however, for sanitary as well as safety reasons, I do require that all of our guests are potty trained and know how to signal for that much needed potty break.

 DISPOSITION~ In order to keep things peaceful and again, safe for everyone, it is important to make sure all doggy guests play well with others (dogs & humans).
 Not only will there occasionally be other canine guests present, but we have recently adopted a 3yr old Goldenchow who has become a wonderful new addition to our family/pack ;) Loki is socialized and loves to meet & play with new friends, so if your questioning whether or not they will get along?, well then, that is exactly what Meet & Greets are all about. :) and we would love to meet you!